 For a lot of us, this sounds like a fantasy.
 We wake to the sound of an alarm, a pet, or traffic.
 There’s a crick in our neck from spending the previous day at work and there isn’t just one thing on our mind.
-Work, our partner(s), our parents, our kids, our pets, the news, that crick in our neck, or how much we need a break.
+We may be plagued with thoughts about our partner(s), our parents, our kids, our pets, the news, that crick in our neck, or how much we need a break.

 According to the National Sleep Foundation’s 2020 Sleep in America Poll, more than half of Americans report feeling daytime sleepiness 3-7 days per week.
 This sleepiness comes along with a whole set of emotional and cognitive disturbances including irritability, sadness, and confusion.
 Not only is this putting individuals at risk, but it’s also a matter of public health.
 People who struggle with insomnia, are more likely to have work-related accidents than those who sleep well.
 Over 6,000 fatal car crashes each year are caused by drowsy driving.
 Clearly, this is an issue worth looking into!

 Until recently, we knew that we needed sleep but we didn’t know why.
 Now, thanks to a study conducted by a team of researchers at Boston University, we have a better idea.
 As we go about our day, our brains are working very hard to keep us going – creating memories, making decisions, etc. There’s a byproduct from this called beta-amyloid which is a sort of plaque that, just like the plaque in our arteries or on our teeth, can build up and become dangerous.

 The research from Boston University offers us some hope, though.
 By observing the brains of sleeping individuals through an fMRI (a big machine that looks at blood flow), the researchers found that during sleep, a fluid called cerebrospinal fluid (CSF) flushes through the brain, washing away that plaque.